Cymophobia or Kymophobia – The Fear Of Waves Or Wave Like Motions

 Self-Help

 Before you consider getting help from a professional, you can try a number of self-help techniques to deal with cymophobia.
 Reassuring statements and positive reinforcements can go a long way in dealing with the fear.
+In addition to the methods listed below, you can also try relaxation techniques like deep breathing, controlled breathing, or meditation.

 Exercise Regularly

 Even if you don’t get time to exercise because of your busy schedule, try and squeeze in some light movements.
-Exercise helps release endorphins that will make you feel calmer and relaxed.
+Exercise helps release endorphins that will make you feel calmer and more relaxed.
 It can also help with releasing repressed anxiety.

 Yoga and Meditation